dalcorso/thermo_pw/thermo_pw_help.md

 <br>
 Yes, you can.
 To do so, you must remove both the <code>phdisp_files</code> and <code>therm_files</code> directories while preserving the <code>dynamical_matrices</code> and <code>restart</code> directories.
 <br><br>
-22. I'm using <code>thermo_pw 1.3.1</code> with <code>QE 6.6</code>, and the code hangs or stops randomly during phonon dispersion calculations.
+22. I'm using <code>thermo_pw 1.3.1</code> with <code>QE-6.6</code>, and the code hangs or stops randomly during phonon dispersion calculations.
 What's the issue?
 <br>
 Be cautious when using parallel pools.
 Since version <code>6.6</code>, <code>QE</code> no longer halts if some pools lack <B>k</B>-points, but <code>thermo_pw</code> (version <code>1.3.1</code>) cannot handle this scenario, leading to hangs or crashes.
 To check if this is your situation, search your output file for the string: <code>'suboptimal parallelization: some nodes have no k-points'</code>.